mpetroff/print-maps/readme.md

 ## License

+Print CARTO Maps is forked from Print Maps by Matthew Petroff.
 Print Maps is distributed under the MIT License.
 For more information, read the file `COPYING` or peruse the license [online](https://github.com/mpetroff/print-maps/blob/master/COPYING).